 Live Sound Design Intensive— "I was on a systems design crew of five for two live theatrical performances.
 (Designing the way sound is physically implemented in the space with speakers, computers, software, networking, cable, etc.) This taught me the importance of relying on a team and how much easier a job can be when you work together.
 It also showed me how conflicting ideas and learning curves can set you back.
 We learned a ton during this class about how your ideas can incorporate with the ideas of others on the team, as well as how to communicate across different aspects of the show (i.e. sound designers, set designers, props, etc.)."

 Advanced Sound Practicum—"You propose your own project, and work on something you are truly interested in.
 This helped me learn acoustics, manufacturing, and prototyping concepts.
-I was involved in designing cost-effective acoustic diffusers and finding ways to make them cost effectively.
+I was involved in designing cost-effective acoustic diffusers.
 Classes like this inspire creativity, and dive into the topics that help you choose a career."

 One of Dollcie Mueller's favorite memories: